 This beautiful, long, tarred pass winds it's down the escarpment on the R533 between Graskop in the east and Pilgrim's Rest in the west.
 The scenery is breathtaking, with forests, waterfalls, ghost towns, old mines and birdlife in abundance.
 This is a fairly steep pass, especially on the eastern side with gradients around 1:10.

-With 59 bends,corners and curves, drivers need to stay alert and be particularly wary of oncoming vehicles appearing on the wrong side of the road on some of the blind corners.
+With 59 bends, corners and curves, drivers need to stay alert and be particularly wary of oncoming vehicles appearing on the wrong side of the road on some of the blind corners.
+The single, continuous barrier line is badly faded which adds to some drivers essentially ignoring the overtaking restrictions.
 Having no safety shoulders and dense vegeattion which grows right up to the tarmac, adds to the dangers.
 There are a number of cautionaries for this pass which include a fairly narrow, shoulderless surface with the occasional pothole, some extremely sharp corners, negative banking, rain, dense mountain mists as well as heavy trucks and minibus taxis that use the road.
 To add to this the pass offers hardly any opportunities for overtaking.
 Drivers who end up behind slow moving trucks, tend to become frustrated and end up taking huge risks, which can results in a head on collision.
 There are very few places to stop safely.

 Winding gently through the picturesque province of Mpumulanga, Botha's Nek Pass -- on the R38 -- is 13.8km long, starting at 853m ASL and rising to 1441m - resulting in a moderate gradient of 1/22.
 It connects Barberton in the east with Badplaas which is 38 km to the west.
 The pass is tarred, well engineered and in good condition.
 It contains 26 curves, bends and corners of which six are greater then 90 degrees.